IITB-Monash Research Academy: History

-The Academy was officially opened on 26 November 2008.
+The academy was officially opened on 26 November 2008.
 36 research projects began immediately, with several hundred further projects in the planning phase.

-By June 2009, 41 PhD students were enrolled at the Academy.
+By June 2009, 41 PhD students were enrolled at the academy.
 By 2012, that number had risen to 80.
 It is expected that the Academy will eventually house around 250-300 PhD students at any one time.

 Research

-The Academy's research encompasses a range of issues of concern to industry and government in Australia and India.
+The academy's research encompasses a range of issues of concern to industry and government in Australia and India.
 This includes clean energy, water, biotechnology, infrastructure engineering, stem cells, advanced computational engineering and nanotechnology.
-The Academy has five Foundation Partners, each of whom will contribute around $1–2 million in research sponsorship in the early years of the Academy.
-The Foundation Partners are Infosys, BHP Billiton, Shell, the CSIRO and the Australian Stem Cell Centre.
+The academy has five foundation partners, each of whom will contribute around $1–2 million in research sponsorship in the early years of the academy.
+The foundation partners were Infosys, BHP, Shell, the CSIRO and the Australian Stem Cell Centre.

 Location

-The Academy is located at IITB's Campus in Powai, Mumbai.
+The academy is located at IITB's campus in Powai, Mumbai.

 Governance

-The IITB-Monash Research Academy is governed by a Board of Directors, Advisory Council (a consultative body) and Chief Executive Officer.
-The Board consists primarily of senior management figures from Monash and IITB.
-The Advisory Council is made up of leaders from scientific research and industry, including Narayana Murthy (founder of Indian software Company Infosys) and prominent Australian biologist Professor Gustav Nossal.
+The IITB-Monash Research Academy is governed by a board of directors, advisory council (a consultative body), and chief executive officer.
+The board consists primarily of senior management figures from Monash and IITB.
+The advisory council is made up of leaders from scientific research and industry, including Narayana Murthy (founder of Indian software company Infosys) and Australian biologist Gustav Nossal.
 Mohan Krishnamoorthy was the CEO of the Academy from 2008-2015.
 Professor Murali Sastry was the CEO from 2015-2020.
 The current CEO is M. S. Unnikrishnan.